urbanmagpie/learning-log/README.md

 I’m excited to keep building projects like this, and I feel more motivated now to tackle Python step-by-step without getting overwhelmed by the math or more advanced concepts.

-Next steps:

-Continue learning more advanced concepts, with regular review along the way.

-Practice more input validation and error handling.

-Learn how to organize multiple small projects within one GitHub repository.

 ## 📅 July 11, 2025